monchrome/monchrome/README.md

 - Developer, Security & Performance Pioneer, Lead Architect, Tech Lead, Technical Manager, Speaker at TechReady and Build conferences, On panel expert at Dreamforce.
 - Mastered the art of becoming the "GoTo" person for all features/services/products I have owned.
-- Pioneered the efforts for starting women's cricket team in Seattle.
+- Pioneered the efforts for starting women's cricket team in Seattle, WA.
 - Love light hikes and playing board games.
-- Love reading tech blogs
+- Love reading tech blogs.

 **Major Publications -**
 - https://www.microsoft.com/en-us/download/details.aspx?id=12108 ⇒ Contributed content to this white paper explaining authN, authZ and overall security model implemented in Dynamics CRM.